 - Workshops and inspirational talks to get you motivated for the year ahead

 For help finding your way around the university, see our maps and directions page.

 You need a biometric residence permit (BRP) when you apply to stay in the UK for more than six months.
 You can use your BRP to confirm your identity, your right to study in the UK, and your right to any public services or benefits.

 If you applied for your Student Visa outside of the UK, you must collect your BRP:

 - From the Post Office named in your decision letter: Take your passport and Entry Clearance Office decision letter with you to the Post Office.
 The Post Office is open Monday to Saturday 9.00am–5.30pm (Tuesdays 9.30am–5.30pm).

-- You will be able to collect your BRP card from 3rd Space in the Students Union Building, from 27 September, when you attend your in-person ID Check, if you selected the University (ACL)
+- You will be able to collect your BRP card from 3rd Space in the Students Union Building, from 24 January, when you attend your in-person ID Check appointment, if you selected the University (ACL)

 - EEA and EU nationals who have used the ‘UK Immigration: ID check app’ will receive their visa in the form of an online digital status.
 You will be required to provide your proof of status during the University's registration process and throughout your time studying in the UK.
 Please keep your online digital status

 For more information please see the government's guide to biometric residence permits.